-Daniel Corral and Matt Jones, Department of Psychology and Neuroscience and Institute of Cognitive Science, University of Colorado Boulder.
-Kenneth Kurtz, Department of Psychology, Binghamton University.
-This research was supported by AFOSR grants FA9550-10-1-0177 and FA9550-14-1-0318.
-Part of this work was presented at the 54th Annual Meeting of the Psychonomic Society, Toronto, Canada.
-All data are available on the Open Science Framework at https://osf.io/wudkf/?view\only=8e55a81929514a8ba474f0f5a9f0bce3.
-Address correspondence to Matt Jones at mcj@colorado.edu.
+Daniel Corral, Department of Psychology and Neuroscience and Institute of Cognitive Science, University of Colorado Boulder; Kenneth J. Kurtz, Department of Psychology, Binghamton University; Matt Jones, Department of Psychology and Neuroscience and Institute of Cognitive Science, University of Colorado Boulder.

+Daniel Corral is now at the Department of Cognitive Psychology, Iowa State University.

+This research was supported by Air Force Office of Scientific Research (AFOSR) grants FA9550-10-1-0177 and FA9550-14-1-0318.
+Part of this work was presented at the 54th Annual Meeting of the Psychonomic Society, Toronto, Ontario, Canada.
+All data are available on the Open Science Framework at https://osf.io/wudkf/?view_only=8e55a81929514a 8ba474f0f5a9f0bce3.